selvamglobal/fend-project-memory-game/README.md

 The game starts automatically upon page load.
 Click the cards to reveal them.
 The goal is to reveal cards two at a time to match the pairs.
 The game ends when all pairs are revealed.

 ## Restarting the game
-Click the restting icon to restart the game.
+Click the resetting icon to restart the game.

 ## To Win
 You have to match all the cards, in order to win.
 Good luck!

 ## Project Dependencies
-This project biuld with Jquery and bootstrap.
+This project biult with Jquery and bootstrap.
 - ![Jquery](https://jquery.com/)
 - ![Bootstrap](http://getbootstrap.com/)